Discovery module overview

 |Presentation||Group poster presentation with each student writing a 2,000 word report, including a reflective section.
 The presentation will be due in week 11, the report will be submitted on Monday of Exam Week 1 (by 12 noon)||60|

 |Total percentages (Assessment Coursework)||100|

-Students will receive formative feedback for their essay as well as for the group presentation and the report.
-The feedback from the essay and presentation will be received well in advance of the deadline for the report to give students time to take their feedback into account.
+Students will receive formative feedback for their essay as well as for the poster presentation and the report.
+The feedback from the essay and poster presentation will be received well in advance of the deadline for the report to give students time to take their feedback into account.

 |Delivery type||Number||Length hours||Student hours|